Key points

 Health and Care Professions Council (HCPC) registration is a legal requirement for all practising SLTs, who must adhere to the following standards:

-HCPC (2014) Standards of proficiency
+HCPC (2023) Standards of Proficiency

-HCPC (2011) Standards of continuing professional development
+HCPC Standards of CPD

 HCPC standards state that you, as a registrant, must understand the importance of participation in training, supervision and mentoring, in order to work within your scope of practice.
 Your scope of practice is the area or areas of your profession in which you have the knowledge, skills and experience to practise lawfully, safely and effectively, in a way that meets our standards and does not pose any danger to the public or to yourself.